-Man charged with homicide as a hate crime in fatal crash
+Man charged with homicide as hate crime in Wisconsin crash

 FOND DU LAC, Wis.
-(AP) - A Fond du Lac man is charged with homicide as a hate crime because prosecutors say he intentionally crashed his pickup truck into a motorcyclist and killed the man because he was white.
+(AP) - A Mexican American man from Wisconsin is charged with homicide as a hate crime because prosecutors say he intentionally crashed his pickup truck into a motorcyclist and killed the man because he was white.

-Authorities say 27-year-old Daniel Navarro, who is Mexican American, told investigators he has been harassed by co-workers and neighbors, poisoned, drugged and verbally attacked because of his race by white people.
+Daniel Navarro, 27, of Fond du Lac, told investigators he had been harassed by co-workers and neighbors, and poisoned, drugged and verbally attacked by white people because of his race, authorities said.

+The Associated Press left a message Friday seeking comment from Navarro’s lawyer.

-Fifty-five-year-old Phillip Thiessen was killed July 3 in the town of Taycheedah.
-Thiessen was a retired special agent with the Wisconsin Department of Justice and a former police officer.
+Phillip Thiessen, 55, was killed July 3 in the town of Taycheedah.
+He was a retired special agent with the Wisconsin Department of Justice and a former police officer.

-Fond du Lac County Sheriff Ryan Waldschmidt says Navarro apparently didn’t know Thiessen but targeted him because he was white.
+Navarro apparently didn’t know Thiessen, but targeted him because he was white, said Fond du Lac County Sheriff Ryan Waldschmidt.

 Navarro is charged with first-degree intentional homicide and first-degree recklessly endangering safety, both as hate crimes.